ibm-cloud-docs/cloud-databases/reference-activity-tracker.md

 ### Using the Activity Tracker
 {: #using-activity-tracker}

-You can access {{site.data.keyword.at_short}} through the _Observability_ tab of your deployment's _Manage_ page.
-The **Manage Activity Tracker** button links to the main list of all {{site.data.keyword.at_short}} instances in your IBM Cloud account.
+You can access {{site.data.keyword.at_short}} through the _Observability_ tab of your instance's _Manage_ page.
+The **Manage Activity Tracker** button links to the main list of all {{site.data.keyword.at_short}} instances in your {{site.data.keyword.cloud_notm}} account.
 Select the instance where you set your database logs to be forwarded.
 Click **View Activity Tracker** to view the events.

-Once event activity is being forwarded to the service, each event can be expanded to a detailed view by clicking the arrow to the left of the timestamp.
+After event activity is being forwarded to the service, each event can be expanded to a detailed view by clicking the arrow to the left of the timestamp.

 When reviewing Activity Tracker logs, you see `denies` that include the `dry_run` tag.
 These `denies` are marked with a `true` or `false` value.
 - Events with `dry_run: false` indicate an attempt to run an action.
 - Events with `dry_run: true` indicate an attempt to determine support for an action without triggering that action to occur.
-Such `dry_run` attempts can occur as the service instance management console determines the features to which a logged in user has access.
+Such `dry_run` attempts can occur as the service instance management console determines the features to which a logged-in user has access.

 The {{site.data.keyword.at_short}} service offers [searching](/docs/activity-tracker?topic=activity-tracker-view_events#view_events_step2), [filtering](/docs/activity-tracker?topic=activity-tracker-view_events#view_events_step3), and [export](/docs/activity-tracker?topic=activity-tracker-export) of events so you can customize retention for your use-case.
 You can also use it to configure [alerts](/docs/activity-tracker?topic=activity-tracker-alerts).

-We recommend alerting on database lifecycle events such failed backups.
+We recommend alerting on database lifecycle events, such as failed backups.
 For example, you can create that Activity Tracker alert by filtering audit events to `outcome:failure action:"<service_id>.deployment-backup-scheduled.create"` and then following the alert configuration instructions.
 {: .tip}

 ## Event Fields